chucknology/PhabGalleryFix/README.md

 # PhabGalleryFix
 Fixed Gallery3D app for Lenovo Phab 2 devices.

-This will not work on the Phab 2 Pro if you have already accepted the December 2016 OTA.

-Install with `adb install -r PhabGalleryFixed.apk`
+Install with `adb install -r -d PhabGalleryFixed.apk`

+Install any social media apps which were previously giving 505 errors.

+The Gallery app will no longer be functional.
+To restore the working functionality of the Gallery app:
+Open Settings->Apps->Gallery and select the overflow menu in the top right (three dots) and "Uninstall updates".